CSE142/sp21-CSE142L-final-starter/README2.md

 `calc_grads_thread_baseline` (which is no surprise because you have not edited `calc_grads_thread_baseline`).

-These tests are your best friend, since they provide a quick and easy way of telling whether your code is correct.  `runlab` runs the tests every time, and if you the last line shows any failures, you should look at `regressions.out` for a full report.
+These tests are your best friend, since they provide a quick and easy way of telling whether your code is correct.  `runlab -- make` (with no `cnn.csv` or `benchmark.csv`)  or `runlab -- make regressions.out` runs the tests, and the last line shows any failures, you should look at `regressions.out` for a full report.

 First, (if you haven't already) replicate the structure in `fc_layer_t::activate()` to let you select among several implementations of `fc_layer_t::calc_grads()`.
 Make four copies of the `calc_grads_thread_baseline()` called: